-The city is one of the best places to enjoy a couple of cheat days with mouthwatering fried chicken, famous South Carolina barbecue, and warm buttermilk biscuits.
-If the typical Southern delicacies like pimento cheese or shrimp and grits are not your thing, Charleston offers a diverse restaurant scene, including something for everyone.
+The city is among the best places to enjoy cheat days with mouthwatering fried chicken, a famous South Carolina barbecue, and warm buttermilk biscuits.
+If the typical Southern delicacies like pimento cheese, shrimp, and grits are not your thing, Charleston offers a diverse restaurant scene, including options to suit various interests.

-New restaurants are popping up all the time with their contemporary spin on the famous cuisine scene.
+New restaurants are constantly popping up with their contemporary spin on the famous cuisine scene.
 You can also find the best breweries around the city.

 No matter which part of Charleston you’re in, you will never run out of quality food options.
-From fresh seafood to crab soup to bread pudding to perfect biscuits and more, the city offers everything you can ever imagine.
+The city offers everything you can ever imagine, from fresh seafood to crab soup to bread pudding to perfect biscuits.

-If you’re heading to Charleston, here’s the list of some of the best restaurants in town, which you must visit to taste the unique flavors of the city.
+If you’re heading to Charleston, here’s the list of some of the best restaurants in town, which you must visit to taste the city’s unique flavors.

 Best Restaurants in Charleston, South Carolina

-This section has rounded up the top 26 Charleston restaurants for every occasion.
+This section has rounded up the best Charleston restaurants for every occasion.

 1. Lewis Barbecue